Metal Printed Parts

 How precise are metal 3D printed parts?

 Additive manufacturing provides good baseline accuracy.
-For high-precision applications, Owens uses secondary machining to achieve tolerances as tight as ±0.0001".
+For high-precision applications, Owens uses CNC machining and finishing to achieve tolerances as tight as ±0.0001".

 Back to top